pluralitybook/plurality/contents/english/6-5-learning.md

 The wisdom of different groups, through open collaboration, converges into a more powerful force.
 Encyclopedias compiled by global users and free software built by open-source communities are all ⿻ learning fields where humanity works together and transcends barriers.

 In the face of breakthroughs in AI technology, we can actively try to apply innovative thinking to areas such as deliberation, the workplace, and health.
 Through open-source concepts, neutral datasets, and bias detection tools, AI can help us build more flexible cross-cultural communication models and enhance organizations' ability to address complex problems.
-Taiwan has used augmented deliberation technologies such as "Talk to Taiwan"[^TttC], based on the concept of open source, to mitigate the impact of AI.
+Taiwan has used augmented deliberation technologies such as "Talk to the City"[^TttC], based on the concept of open source, to mitigate the impact of AI.
 Through public participation, it ensures the completeness of information, transcends cultural understanding, and ensures social resilience.

 [^TttC]: https://moda.gov.tw/major-policies/alignment-assemblies/2023-ideathon/1459